PowerMAN Frequently Asked Questions (FAQ)

 - WoL must be enabled in the system BIOS and usually in Windows Device Manager.
 There is sometimes a degree of trial and error required to get WoL working

-Data Synergy provides the free WoLMAN tool to aide WoL debugging.
-This is available
+WoLMAN command-line tool to aide WoL debugging.

 What is the relationship between PowerMAN and PowerMON?